franmontiel/FullScreenDialog/README.md

 `FullScreenDialogContent` interface allows the content Fragment to receive the dialog click events through the `onConfirmClick` and `onDiscardClick` methods.

 ### Back key press handling
-To manage the back key press as if it where a press in the discard button the FullScreenDialogFragment method `onBackPressed()` should be invoked from the Activity method of the same name.
+To manage the back key press as if it where a press in the discard button the method `onBackPressed()` of `FullScreenDialogFragment` should be invoked from the Activity method of the same name.
 ```java
 @Override
 public void onBackPressed() {